-Chapter One
+Chapter 1

-Hi, I’m Sheryl, I’m the kind of girl that does fashion, journals, yoga, I do love animals and there is not a single time I don’t pet any dog that crosses my path.
-I’ve become a philanthropist with time and I have always been a grateful friend and someone you can rely on.
+Hi, I’m Sheryl.
+I’m the kind of girl who likes fashion, journals, and yoga.
+I love animals, and there is not a single time I don’t pet any dog that crosses my path.
+I’ve become a philanthropist over time and I have always been a grateful friend and someone you can rely on.

 I am a retired physician who primarily works from home, conducting virtual consultations.
 Burnout has prevented me from continuing with in-person practice, leading me to transition fully to online work.

-I’ve had two boyfriends from which I learned that love can become very weird as it can consume you to the point it can actually kill you or at least bruise you somehow letting those scars show whenever you’re opening your heart to another relationship.
-I’ve learned that love also can lead to other things which I will describe as opening mind experiences that can attach you to forces beyond your comprehension, I’m not saying they’re necessarily mean but you need to know who you’re dealing with especially when talking about the spiritual world.
+I’ve had two boyfriends, from which I learned that love can become very weird, as it can consume you to the point it can actually kill you or at least bruise you somehow, letting those scars show whenever you’re opening your heart to another relationship.
+I’ve learned that love can also lead to other things, which I will describe as mind-opening experiences that can attach you to forces beyond your comprehension.
+I’m not saying they’re necessarily mean, but you need to know who you’re dealing with—especially when talking about the spiritual world.

-As a horror movie lover, I have been always attracted to research on every weird, dark or unpronounceable name I’ve seen in movies.
-To my surprise, many of them are real demon names which I do investigate and do respect, as I read you shouldn’t be calling out loud their names as you might get into trouble summoning an entity that you surely won’t know how to wave off.
+As a horror movie lover, I have always been attracted to research on every weird, dark, or unpronounceable name I’ve seen in movies.
+To my surprise, many of them are real demon names, which I do investigate and do respect, as I read you shouldn’t be calling their names out loud, since you might get into trouble summoning an entity that you surely won’t know how to wave off.

-So as respectful as I am, I do not read them out loud and while doing my research, I would only read what they’re capable of doing instead of reading or focusing on their names, somehow it keeps you in control of the situation if you get a little scared as me.
+So as respectful as I am, I do not read them out loud, and while doing my research, I would only read what they’re capable of doing instead of reading or focusing on their names.
+Somehow it keeps you in control of the situation if you get a little scared, like me.

-Of course, there’s no way I would be telling you this If I haven’t tried it myself before which I want to start by saying wasn’t a pleasing experience as at the beginning of all this, I was a skeptical person and never trusted a single word that came from someone who had experienced this no matter how convincing it was so instead of opening my mind to this reality I just lift a big wall of doubts and questions that just made me way far to understand what serious effects this ignorance could bring to my life.
+Of course, there’s no way I would be telling you this if I haven’t tried it myself.
+Before which, though, I want to start by saying it wasn’t a pleasing experience, as at the beginning of all this, I was a skeptical person and never trusted a single word that came from someone who had experienced this, no matter how convincing it was.
+So instead of opening my mind to this reality, I just left a big wall of doubts and questions that made it hard for me to understand what serious effects this ignorance could bring to my life.

-It all started on a Saturday afternoon, I was alone as I’m enjoying my new single life without anyone getting into my things and just being a normal person making the most of my time as usual: reading, researching, and getting so good at yoga.
+It all started on a Saturday afternoon.
+I was alone, as I’m enjoying my new single life without anyone getting into my things, and just being a normal person, making the most of my time: reading, researching, and getting good at yoga.

-Doing a thorough clean up in my room I knew I completely forgot about my hidden space for unwanted books which basically are books I inherited from friends and relatives and I won’t lie I don’t clean it because I don’t use it is mostly storage for old books that nobody wants anymore.
+Doing a thorough clean up in my room, I knew I completely forgot about my hidden space for unwanted books, which basically are books I inherited from friends and relatives.
+And I won’t lie—I don’t clean it because I don’t use it; it is mostly storage for old books nobody wants anymore.

-To me they still have an essence that cannot be replaced by online books so it kind of hurts me to toss them in the trash, strangely two of those books were related to a documentary I was watching.
+To me, they still have an essence that cannot be replaced by online books, so it kind of hurts me to toss them in the trash.
+Strangely, two of those books were related to a documentary I was watching.